YeoLab/outrigger/README.md

 ### How to run the tests

-If you want to run the tests without calculating what percentage of lines are covered in the test suite, run
+If you want to run the tests without calculating what percentage of lines are covered in the test suite, run:

 ```
 make test
 ```

-If you want to run the tests and see which lines are covered by tests and get an overall percentage of test coverage, run
+If you want to run the tests and see which lines are covered by tests and get an overall percentage of test coverage, run:

 ```
 make coverage